Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 ### Updating non-AMD scripts

-If you are not including your JavaScript in the Resource Registries and need it to work alongside Plone's JavaScript because you're manually including the JavaScript files in one way or another (such as page templates or themes), there are a number of techniques available to read on the web that describe how to make your scripts conditionally work with AMD.
+If you aren't including your JavaScript in the Resource Registries and need it to work alongside Plone's JavaScript because you're manually including the JavaScript files in one way or another (such as page templates or themes), there are a number of techniques available to read on the web that describe how to make your scripts conditionally work with AMD.

 For the sake of this section, we will describe one technique used in Plone core to fix the JavaScript.